werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

  5. Track all release resources till readiness state reached printing logs and other info along the way.
  6. Run `post-install` or `post-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.

-NOTE: Werf will delete all newly created resources immediately during current deploy process if this deploy process fails at any step specified above!
+NOTE: werf will delete all newly created resources immediately during current deploy process if this deploy process fails at any step specified above!

 During execution of helm hooks on the steps 2 and 6 werf will track these hooks resources until successful termination.
 Tracking [can be configured](#resource-tracking-configuration) for each hook resource.

 On the step 5 werf tracks all release resources until each resource reaches "ready" state.
 All resources are tracked at the same time.
 During tracking werf unifies info from all release resources in realtime into single text output and periodically prints so called status progress table.
 Tracking [can be configured](#resource-tracking-configuration) for each resource.

-Werf shows logs of resources Pods only until pod reaches "ready" state, except for Jobs.
+werf shows logs of resources Pods only until pod reaches "ready" state, except for Jobs.
 For Pods of a Job logs will be shown till Pods are terminated.

 Internally [kubedog library](https://github.com/flant/kubedog) is used to track resources.
 Deployments, StatefulSets, DaemonSets and Jobs are supported for tracking now.
 Service, Ingress, PVC and other are [soon to come](https://github.com/flant/werf/issues/1637).

 ### Method of applying changes

-Werf tries to use 3-way-merge patches to update resources in the Kubernetes cluster, which is the best option.
+werf tries to use 3-way-merge patches to update resources in the Kubernetes cluster, which is the best option.
 However there are different resource update methods are available.

 See more info in the articles:
  - [resources update methods and adoption]({{ site.baseurl }}/documentation/reference/deploy_process/resources_update_methods_and_adoption.html);